-Scale the tallest outdoor rock climbing wall in the world, paddle board on one of the clearest (and coldest!) bodies of water in North America, drink a beer at the oldest saloon in Nevada, and walk the original wooden boardwalks in Virginia City where famed writer Mark Twain got his start (and his pen name).
+Come scale the tallest outdoor rock climbing wall in the world, paddleboard on one of the clearest (and coldest!) bodies of water in North America, knock one back at the oldest saloon in Nevada, and walk the original wooden boardwalks in Virginia City where famed writer Mark Twain got his start (and his pen name).

-It's all possible on the Lake Tahoe Loop, a road trip that begins and ends in the Biggest Little City in the World, with stops around world-famous Lake Tahoe; the spectacularly scenic Carson Valley; Nevada’s capital, Carson City; and the National Historic Landmark District of Virginia City.
+It's all possible on the Lake Tahoe Loop, a road trip that begins and ends in hip-and-happening Reno, with stops around world-famous Lake Tahoe, idyllic Carson Valley, the capital town of Carson City, and wildly Western, historic Virginia City.

-While most Lake Tahoe Loopers will cruise from Reno to Tahoe, it's also easy to pop over from Carson City to Lake Tahoe or go in reverse via Lake Tahoe to Reno, making this road trip one of the most popular and accessible for weekenders.
+While most Lake Tahoe Loopers will cruise from Reno to Tahoe (via NV-431 / Mount Rose Highway) and continue in a (sort of) counterclockwise fashion, it's also easy to pop up the hill from Carson City to Lake Tahoe, or even to reverse the whole thing, saving Lake Tahoe to Reno for last—all great options that make this popular road trip easy to personalize and ideal for weekenders.

 Founded in 1868, Reno first drew visitors as a gambling destination.
-Nevada legalized the activity in 1931, and Reno is where modern casino gaming developed.
-Keep an eye out for Reno's historic alleyways, like Douglas and Lincoln Alley, which were the original (and only) entrances to Reno's earliest casinos.
-Today, Reno's tourism profile still includes gaming, but the Biggest Little City in the World is also known for its revitalized downtown and MidTown, a blossoming art community, and easy access to Lake Tahoe and other recreational areas in the Sierra Nevada.
+Nevada legalized the activity in 1931, paving the way for what we know as gaming today.
+Keep an eye out for downtown’s historic alleyways, like Douglas and Lincoln Alley, which were the original (and only) casino entrances.

 Lake Tahoe, which sits in the Sierra Nevada and straddles the Nevada-California border, provides a stunning backdrop for hiking, biking, and other recreational activities, including skiing and snowshoeing in winter.
-As the largest alpine lake in North America, Lake Tahoe is popular for stand-up paddleboarding, kayaking, and swimming… and if you're ready, become one of the brave few who embrace the challenge of taking a refreshing "polar plunge" in the middle of summer (or for the real daredevils, in winter—wetsuits don’t count here).
+As the largest alpine lake in North America, Lake Tahoe is popular for stand-up paddleboarding, kayaking, and beach-bumming.
+If you're ready, embrace the challenge of taking a refreshing "polar plunge"… It's brisk enough in the middle of summer; if you’re a real daredevil, join the brave few who do it in winter (wetsuits don’t count).

 Lake Tahoe's #NevadaSide is where you'll find the communities of Incline Village and Crystal Bay in the north and Stateline in the south.